jessiepelosi/plexaurids/transcriptome/snp_calling.md

-## Bioinformatic Pipeline for Transcriptome Analyses
+## Bioinformatic Pipeline for SNP Calling

 Pipeline used to call Single Nucleotide Polymorphisms (SNPs) from <i> Plexaura homomalla </i> and <i> P. kukenthali </i> transcriptomes.
 Raw reads can be found here: [URL], cleaned reads can be found here: [URL], and <i> de novo </i> assemblies can be found here: [URL].